nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting an item